Rush Limbaugh and another hour of broadcast excellence.

 They want freedom, self-determination, don't want to live under dictatorships.

-It would cause all the nations, peoples of the Middle East demanding the same thing.
+It would cause all the nations, peoples of the Middle East, demanding the same thing.

-And there were a lot of American foreign policy experts who thought it was impossible anyway, because Middle Eastern people just not comfortable with self-determination because of Islam.
+And there were a lot of American foreign policy experts who thought it was impossible anyway because Middle Eastern people just not comfortable with self-determination because of Islam.

 My point here is that we've got a president from the left who thinks that the United States is the problem in the world.

-And he thinks that if we're the problem, any of the the relationships that we had with foreign leaders prior to Obama are also unjust, immoral, and dubious.
+And he thinks that if we're the problem, any of the relationships that we had with foreign leaders prior to Obama are also unjust, immoral, and dubious.

 So Mubarak had to go.